Just a little outside of Maidstone Town Centre is a lovely park we found by accident last year.

 It has play areas for older children and younger children; a skate park, tree walk and toilets and an open-air arena that plays host to special events in the summer months.

-On Saturday 27th May 2017 it was the Proms in the Park and having never been I decided to take William and see what was going on.
+On Saturday 27th May 2017 it was the Proms in the Park and having never been I decided to take the mancub and see what was going on.
 Hubs was away, I was car-less and living not far from the banks of the River Medway a couple of miles away we decided to test the freshly spruced up river path and enjoy the sunshine.

 It was a baking hot day and I had put my back out the day before so I was a little annoyed to make it all the way along the river to Maidstone to find the towpath shut near the high-level railway bridge and a really badly marked diversion – I have lived in Maidstone my whole life and struggled so I can imagine this would be frustrating to others.
 Really disappointing – surely signs marking the best route to Whatman Park would have been a good idea?
 Also encourages people to ditch transport and use the new paths…